Who Created the "VirginiaPlaces.org" Website?

 Source: ESRI, ArcGIS Online

-Their first son was Henry "Lighthorse Harry" Lee, a cavalry officer who served General Washington well in the American Revolution and wrote for his eulogy the famous lines First in War, First in Peace, and First in the Hearts of His Countrymen.
+Their first son was Henry "Lighthorse Harry" Lee, a cavalry officer who served General Washington well in the American Revolution.
+Lee said in his eulogy for Washington the famous lines First in War, First in Peace, and First in the Hearts of His Countrymen.

 Not all of my family has been on the right side of peace, justice, and the American Way.
 One of my many-generations-ago ancestors was the District Attorney in New Orleans.
-John R. Grymes was prosecuting the pirates until Jean Lafitte, went on trial.
+John Randolph Grymes was prosecuting the local pirates until Jean Lafitte went on trial.

 That led to an immediate career change.
 John Grymes ended his role as District Attorney and started a career as a private attorney, defending Jean Lafitte.
 At least someone in the family once made a little money, at least until the lawyer's fee was spent in Lafitte's local houses of entertainment on wine, women, and song.

-My more-respectable branch of the Grymes family stayed in Virginia.
+My more-respectable, more-dull branch of the Grymes family stayed in Virginia.
 They migrated to Orange County and then Chesterfield County, before my grandfather settled in Richmond as a grocer.

 the skyline of downtown Richmond includes (from left to right) the headquarters of MeadWestvaco Corporation, the Federal Reserve Bank of Richmond, and office towers housing financial and legal firms